Almost everywhere ergodicity in quantum lattice models: Introduction

 \section{Introduction}

 In this paper we are concerned with the ergodic properties of quantum spin lattice systems of arbitrary spatial dimension $D$, with exponentially decaying (including finite range) interactions.
 Our results are rigorous and expressed in the algebraic formulation of quantum statistical mechanics, see the Monographs \cite{bratteli_operator_1987,bratteli_operator_1997,naaijkens_quantum_2017}.
 The results take their roots in an ergodicity theorem proved in \cite{doyon2022hydro}, where quantum spin chains ($D=1$) with finite range interactions are discussed.
-For a more complete discussion of the physical aspects of the results see \cite{ampelogiannis2021hydro}.
+A discussion of various physical aspects of the results and their links with other notions of ergodicity is given in \cite{ampelogiannis2021hydro}.

 The main statement that we will prove is that the long-time averaging of any observable $A$ (any element of the $C^*$ algebra) converges, in the strong operator topology of the Gelfand-Naimark-Segal (GNS) representation of a state $\omega$, to its expectation in the state $\omega(A)$, times the identity operator.
 This holds for almost every speed with respect to the Lebesgue measure, and all rational directions on the lattice; we will refer to this as ``almost everywhere" or ``almost every space-time ray".
-The results holds in every space invariant (that is, invariant under spatial translations) factor state $\omega$ satisfying the Kubo-Martin-Schwinger (KMS) condition \cite[Section 5.3.1]{bratteli_operator_1997}.
+The result holds in every space invariant (that is, invariant under spatial translations) factor state $\omega$ satisfying the Kubo-Martin-Schwinger (KMS) condition \cite[Section 5.3.1]{bratteli_operator_1997}.
 These include any KMS state of quantum spin lattice models with sufficiently fast-decaying interactions, at high enough temperature.

 The result implies that convergence holds in every correlation function.
 Thus, connected correlation functions (Ursell functions) vanish in the limit, and the $n$-th moment of the ray-average of an observable converges to the $n$-th power of its expectation in the state.
 We will show, by using the Lieb-Robinson bound \cite{lieb_finite_1972}, that in fact, the results for two-point correlation functions and for the $n$-th moments hold in every space invariant factor state, not necessarily KMS.